 In Daniels v, State, 595 So.
 2d 952 (Fla.
 1992) Supreme Court of the State of Florida announced the rule that when the court sentences a defendant for two or more crimes that resulted from the same criminal episode, that sentence could not then be enhanced under the habitual violent felony offender statute when the sentences for each count were run concurrently.

 In Hale v.
 State, 630 So.
 2d 521 (Fla.
 1993) the Supreme Court for the State of Florida expanded the rule announced in Daniels to also apply to enhancement under the habitual offender statute for sentences that were run consecutive to one another because the State Legislature’s intention was to increase the punishment for these offense only to the extent that the maximum sentence for each offense is increased.
 In other words, once the habitual offender sentencing enhancement procedure is use to sentence the defendant beyond the statutory maximum sentence, those sentences can not then be stacked or run consecutive to one another to enhance the total sentence even more.

-The Sammis Law Firm, P.A., is ready to start the process of a post conviction review for a case in Hillsborough County, Polk County, Pasco County, Pinellas County, Manatee County, Polk County, Orange County, or any of the surrounding areas in Central Florida.
+The attorneys at the Sammis Law Firm, P.A., are ready to start the process of a post conviction review for a case in Hillsborough County, Polk County, Pasco County, Pinellas County, Polk County, Hernando County, or any of the surrounding areas throughout Tampa Bay.